-In addition to driving sales online, Facebook is beginning to drive in-store sales and footfall too with features such as their geo-targeting, enabling retailers to target users by location.
+In addition to driving sales online, Facebook Advertising is beginning to drive in-store sales and footfall too with features such as location targeting, enabling retailers to target users in a specified area.

 Read our previous article on why you need a multi-channel strategy now-a-days:

 Facebook attracts 2,234 million users to its platform monthly, and that’s excluding its other apps like Messenger, Instagram and WhatsApp (Statista).
 In addition, increased pricing and ad engagement has driven Facebook spend up, with 48% Y/Y spend growth (Merkle).

 Setting up Facebook Ads

 One of the first things you’ll want to do when setting up your Facebook Ads is set up a Business Manager account.
 If your business is small, it’s not necessary but advised.

 Benefits of a Facebook Business Manager account: